xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-10-17_material_iron.md

 You can see your materials in the game screen.

- * "arnau" should have a quantity of 20 material IRON.
+ * "arnau" should have a quantity of 20 material "IRON".

  * Go to Next player.
  <!-- SNAPSHOT status=200 -->
  * You should be at the game screen.
  * "marta" should be the current player.
- * "marta" should have a quantity of 20 material IRON.
+ * "marta" should have a quantity of 20 material "IRON".

 And also in the general list.

  * You should be at the game screen.
  * "marta" should be the current player.
- * "marta" should have a quantity of 20 material IRON.
+ * "marta" should have a quantity of 20 material "IRON".

 ### Obtaining Materials